Analysis and Stabilization of AC Line Synchronized Timing System for SuperKEKB: Overview of timing system at LINAC

 For PF and PF-AR, the ring RF frequency is independent of the LINAC RF, and a specific algorithm is implemented to acquire the coincidence signal between the LINAC RF and PF/PF-AR RF frequencies.
 The details are described in~\cite{2019miyaharaTimingSystemMultiple}.

-\subsection{Event-based Timing System}
+\subsection{Event-based timing system}

 Two concepts for designing timing systems are widely used in accelerator installations.
 One is to supply timestamps to the control devices and correlate the timestamp over the timestamp-based timing network simultaneously~\cite{2011serranoAcceleratorTimingSystems}.
 Another common solution is the event-based timing system that generates and receives event codes from the event generator (EVG) and the event receiver (EVR), respectively.
-The event codes are distributed through the fan-out units to EVRs all over the accelerator, which are responsible for triggering the targeted devices upon receiving the desired event code.
-The event timing system was introduced at KEK LINAC in 2008~\cite{2008furukawaDevelopmentTimingControl,2009furukawaNewEventbasedControl}.
-The commercial event modules supplied by the MRF company are used at LINAC~\cite{MicroResearchFinland}.

-The event clock is chosen to be the 114.24 MHz signal and the trigger signal is a 50-Hz AC power line (i.e., AC50).
-The EVG receives an RF as the event clock, and the event codes and other data are distributed to the EVRs based on the event clock.
-The 8-bit event codes and delivery delay times are set at the EVG sequence RAM and transferred through the optical fibers to the EVRs when the trigger signal arrives.
+The EVG module receives an RF as the event clock to transfer the data stream through the optical fibers to EVRs.
+The data stream includes the 8-bit event code and another 8-bit data which is shared by the distributed bus and data buffer~\cite{VMEEVG230TechnicalReference}.
+The 8-bit event codes with attached delivery delay times are stored in the sequence RAM of EVG and sent out to EVRs when the trigger signal arrives.
 The source of the trigger signal can be configured as an external signal, an AC power line synchronization logic, or the internal multiplexed counter of the EVG.
 Some other modules, such as a fan-out module and universal I/O modules, are usually needed to build the timing network.
-Upon receiving the desired event code, the EVR is able to generate an interruption and then trigger a signal with a specified delay and width to equipment, such as a pulsed magnet, BPM, and RF devices.
-A schematic view of an event timing system is shown in Fig.~\ref{fig:simple_event_system}.
+Upon receiving the desired event code, the EVR can generate VME interrupt and a trigger signal with specified delay and width to equipment, such as a pulsed magnet or BPM.